lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_001_dotty_deprecated_syntax_rewriting/README.md

-# Automatic rewriting  by the Dotty compiler of deprecated Scala 2 syntax
+# Automatic rewriting  by the Scala 3 compiler of deprecated Scala 2 syntax

 ## Background